JoanComasFdz/dotnet-aspnetcore-parallel-integration-testing/README.md

   - Generate a connection string with the new database name (using the one from the [PostgreSqlFixture](./ParallelIntegrationTesting/PostgreSqlFixture.cs) instance).
   - Replace the `DbContextOptions` for a new one with the new connection string.
   - Redirects the services logging to the test output (with the injected `ITestOutputHelper`).

+The [MoviesApi.IntegrationTests.csproj](./MoviesApi.IntegrationTests/MoviesApi.IntegrationTests.csproj) has a reference to the nuget package [Meziantou.Xunit.ParallelTestFramework](https://www.nuget.org/packages/Meziantou.Xunit.ParallelTestFramework).
+This is what makes xUnit run all methods in parallel by default.

+---

+To know more about how to parallelize or serialize test runs, check out https://github.com/meziantou/Meziantou.Xunit.ParallelTestFramework
+.